Interfaith Hospitality Network of Athens

 There’s a description of what the various jobs entail here.

-Contact the IHN Coordinating Team: David Alper, Nan Cantrell, Michelle Clendenen-Shaw, Rob Haire, Grace Lu, Jean Martin-Williams, Patty Whiten
+Contact the IHNA Coordinating Team: David Alper, Nan Cantrell, Michelle Clendenen-Shaw, Rob Haire, Grace Lu, Jean Martin-Williams, Patty Whiten

-For more information about IHN partner organizations, please click here.
+For more information about IHNA partner organizations, please click here.